 - The proportion of assets that are not used to meet the environmental or social characteristics promoted by the financial product.
-These assets are used for investment purposes, or

 - Instruments which are mainly used for liquidity, efficient portfolio management, and/or hedging purposes, notably cash, deposits and derivatives

 In any case, the investment manager will ensure that those investments are made while maintaining the improvement of the ESG profile of the financial product.
 In addition, those investments are made in compliance with our internal processes, including the following minimum environmental or social safeguards: